IndolentSpectre/BluetoothQuizController/README.md

 MIT App Inventor has been used as a convenient way of designing an Android client, although any appropriate technology may be used.

-Once connected, the client needs to supply the quizers name before proceeding.
+Once connected, the client needs to supply the quizer's name before proceeding.
 A button at the client may be used to signal the quizer's desire to answer a question.
 That request is signalled by sending '9' to the server.
 The server takes care of locking-out other quizers.